OCamlPro/superbol-studio-oss/README.md

 > [!NOTE]
 > (Temporary limitation)
 >
-> At the moment, definitions that belong to *some* sections of the
+> At the moment, definitions that belong to communication, report, or
-> data division, and some references to data items, are ignored by the
+> screen sections of the data division are ignored by the extension.
-> extension.
-They will be covered by the first stable release.
+> They will be covered by the first stable release.

 ### Peek Definition